-- -q Quiet mode: Message text returned by the server will not be printed except when there is an error. - -V Enable verbose logging.
+- -q Quiet mode: Message text returned by the server will not be printed except when there is an error. - Instructs rndc to print the result code returned by named after executing the requested command (e.g., ISC_R_SUCCESS, ISC_R_FAILURE, etc). - -V Enable verbose logging.

--y key\id
+-y key_id

-Use the key $key\id$ from the configuration file. $key\id$ must be known by named with the same algorithm and secret string in order for control message validation to succeed.
-If no $key\id$ is specified, rndc will first look for a key clause in the server statement of the server being used, or if no server statement is present for that host, then the default-key clause of the options statement.
+Use the key key_id from the configuration file. key_id must be known by named with the same algorithm and secret string in order for control message validation to succeed.
+If no key_id is specified, rndc will first look for a key clause in the server statement of the server being used, or if no server statement is present for that host, then the default-key clause of the options statement.
 Note that the configuration file contains shared secrets which are used to send authenticated control commands to name servers.
 It should therefore not have general read or write access.